This site uses cookies. View our Cookie Policy to learn more about how and why.

 Animals

-Get to know the amazing fish, invertebrates, birds and mammals that make their homes with us!
-As you explore the Aquarium, you may have the opportunity to see animal feedings or even animals being trained to voluntarily participate in their own health care.
+Get to know the amazing fish, invertebrates, birds and mammals that live at the Aquarium!
+As you explore our campus, you may have the opportunity to see animal feedings or even animals being trained to voluntarily participate in their own health care.
 And our friendly staff and volunteers are always at the ready to answer questions and help you learn more.

 Life on the Edge tide pools